Vasu77df/mkosi-immutable-ubuntu-build/README.md

 The disk image can be shipped and install is as simple as `dd`, to a device's disk.

 We use [mkosi](https://github.com/systemd/mkosi) to build our image.

+The image built includes following
+- Docker and docker compose pre-installed
+- SSM agent
+- CloudWatch agent
+- Prepped for greengrass bootstrap with a persistent bind mount unit for `/greengrass`.
+- rauc for image based os updates.

 ## Setting up the build environment